 Step Task Steps Potential Hazards Controls 1 Dispensing of Nitric or Hydrofluoric acid from dispenser or bottle.
 Chemical burns from splash back or spattering.
 (Calcium gluconate gel/slurry should be close at hand.)
 Dispense only in fume hood.
 Fume hood must be on.
-Wear lab coat, apron, disposable sleeves, (double) nitrile gloves, s and face shield.
-Confirm that calcium gluconate gel or slurry is readily prior to handling HF.
+Wear nitrile gloves, lab coat, apron, disposable sleeves, (double) nitrile gloves, safety glasses and face shield.
+Confirm that calcium gluconate gel or slurry is readily available prior to handling HF.
 If unavailable, do not continue.
 Pour solutions slowly to reduce splashing.
-Point dispenser. hitrile gloves, afety glasses available enser away side of Be aware
+Point dispenser away from you while dispensing, and make sure tip is on side of vessel.
+Inspect and clean dirty and faulty dispenser.
+Be aware of remaining droplets on dispenser.
 2 Placing and removing sample bottles from 105° drying oven.
 Thermal burns Noxious fumes Use heat resistant gloves to place and remove bottles from oven.
 Oven must be located under exhaust fan and fan must remain on during sample digestion.

 3 Transferring digested sample from digestion vessel/ Teflon bottle to Nalgene volumetric flasks.
 Chemical burns from samples Transfer only in fume hood.
 Use caution when transferring digested sample to Nalgene volumetric flask.
-Wear required PPE and make sure 5% boric acid is in volumetric flask prior transferring sample.
+Wear required PPE and make sure 5% boric acid is in volumetric flask prior transferring sample. --- --- ----------------------------- ---